The Happiness Boys: Career

 Jones and Hare began on radio October 18, 1921 on WJZ (Newark, New Jersey), where they were sponsored by the chain of Happiness Candy stores.
 Listeners mailed in their comments about the singers on cards supplied to retailers by Happiness Candy.

 Beginning August 22, 1923, the Happiness Boys broadcast on New York's WEAF, moving to NBC from a run from 1926 to 1929.
 The duo sang popular tunes, mostly light fare and comic songs, and they engaged in humorous repartee between numbers.
 Their theme song was "How Do You Do" (1924).
 However, only the words to this song were new at that time.
 The melody had been used for a variety of other songs in the past and is still used in the camp favorite "If You're Happy and You Know It (Clap Your Hands)".

 Dave Kaplan was usually the team's pianist on records.
 Kaplan was in charge of Edison's popular music division (and led the company's house dance bands "Kaplan's Melodists", the anagrammatical "McNalpak's Dance Orchestra", and "Atlantic Dance Orchestra"), but his contract as Edison's bandleader did not restrict his piano accompaniment work on other labels; he was so identified with Jones and Hare that they were jocularly referred to as "The Happiness Boys with Dave Kaplan at the Piano" in a single phrase.
+The banjoist on the team's records was usually Harry Reser, soon to lead his own band.
 Fannie Heinline, regarded as the best American female banjoist at the turn of the century, made guest appearances on The Happiness Boys as banjoist and vocalist.

 By 1928, Jones and Hare were the highest paid singers in radio, earning $1,250 ($20,000 today) a week.
 They also made highly successful personal appearances in the United States and Europe.
 (They mention the European tour fondly in their recording of "We Don't Like It, Not Much".)